zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

 Using this search form you can provide users with a range of valid search terms.
-You can select as many keywords as you want and Zope will find all the Images that match one or more of your selected keywords.
+You can select as many keywords as you want and Zope will find all the images that match one or more of your selected keywords.
 Not only can each object have several indexed terms, but you can provide several search terms and find all objects that have one or more of those values.